skyfox69/jsapi/README.md

 end
 ```

-The `additional_properties` directive take all keywords described above.
-Additionally, the
-sequence of methods or `Proc` to be called to read additional properties can be specified by
+The `:source` keyword specifies the sequence of methods or `Proc` to be called to read
-the `:source` keyword.
+additional properties.
 The default source is `:additional_properties`.

 #### Reusable schemas